A guide to South African payment rails

 Here’s an overview of how EFT payments work:

-• Initiation: the customer initiates the transfer.
+The customer initiates the transfer.
 This can happen in a number of ways, for example through their online banking app or portal, via bill payment services or by providing payment details over the phone.
-The payer provides details of the recipient’s bank details such as their account number and a unique reference
+The payer provides details of the recipient’s bank details such as their account number and a unique reference - Verification

-• Verification: the payer’s bank verifies the transaction details, including the availability of funds and, often, the identity of the recipient.
-With Stitch, the payer’s identity can also be verified against KYC details stored by the merchant
+The payer’s bank verifies the transaction details, including the availability of funds and, often, the identity of the recipient.
+With Stitch, the payer’s identity can also be verified against KYC details stored by the merchant - Transfer

-• Transfer: once the transaction has been verified, the payer’s bank debits their account
+Once the transaction has been verified, the payer’s bank debits their account - Confirmation

-• Confirmation: The payer and recipient both receive confirmation of the transaction.
-This often happens through the banking app, via email or by SMS
+The payer and recipient both receive confirmation of the transaction.
+This often happens through the banking app, via email or by SMS - Settlement

 Once an EFT payment clears, it is final and irrevocable.